BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Because we have built a culture that cultivates this sensitivity.
 And because the attempt to provide a deeper justification for this leads us astray: it suggests that someone not convinced by the argument could be rationally refuted.
 But the *liberal ironist* cannot accomplish this.
-The sadist, to whom the suffering of others is indifferent, lacks not an argument according to Rorty---he lacks a certain capacity for empathy that cannot be logically derived, but can only be cultivated.
+The sadist, to whom the suffering of others is not only indifferent but who seeks elevation and a *destructive vitality* by humiliating others, lacks not an argument according to Rorty---he lacks a certain capacity for empathy that cannot be logically derived, but can only be cultivated.

 >The development of civilization on this view is not the triumph of reason over passion but **the triumph of tolerance over distrust**.
 Therefore, democratic society is not founded on a sense of obligations, but on a sense of sympathy. [...]
 The increasing egalitarianism of the democracies is not a matter of recognizing that illiterate laborers, blacks, women, and gays are as rational beings as middle-class straight white males, but rather of those males themselves---the people who have a monopoly on power---coming to realize that these people have the same hopes and fears and the same susceptibility to pain and humiliation as they do. -- {% cite rorty:1990 %}